Julio C. Tello: Career

 The necropolis contained ritual burials, in which corpses were placed in baskets in a sitting position.
 Each of the bodies was covered by large textiles, works of woven cotton that had been embroidered in wool to create elaborate designs.
 The arid climate had helped preserve the textiles.
 He discovered these textiles, which have been described as "spectacular".
 Tello and his team collected 394 textiles and gained funding from the Rockefeller Foundation for their preservation.
 They put more than 180 on display by 1938 at the Instituto de Investigaciones Antropologicas, where he and his team were on staff.

 Unlike some of his colleagues, Tello long believed that the Andean highlands had been important centers of ancient culture.
 His study of this area was the focus of his work.
 His theory was proven by his work at sites such as Chavin de Huantar and Ayacucho, a center of Wari culture.
-In 1936 he, together with prominent scholars Alfred Kroeber, Samuel Lothrop, Wendell Bennett and others established the Institute for Andean Research (IAR), to organize and recognize contributions in the field.
+In 1936 he, together with prominent scholars Alfred Kroeber, Samuel Lothrop, Wendell C. Bennett and others established the Institute for Andean Research (IAR), to organize and recognize contributions in the field.

 In 1938 President Benavides approved a reorganization of the national museums.
 Impressed with the Paracas textile collection, he authorized the new Museo de Antropolgia to house it.
 On January 3, 1939, Tello was named its first director.
 This is now the Museo Nacional de Arqueología, Antropología e Historia del Perú.

 The Julio C Tello Museum on the Paracas Peninsula is named in his honour.
 After the national marine reserve was established in 1975, the museum was built to house artifacts and interpret the archeology and culture of the Paracas, as well as the rich natural life of the marine reserve.